nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Archiving employee feature

-When employees are no longer working in the store, their contact information would usually be deleted, or kept in the archive. tCheck simulates this archive, storing these contact information in the app so that the user can still retrieve them back when needed.
+When employees are no longer working in the store, their information would usually be deleted, or kept in the archive. tCheck simulates this archive, storing these contact information in the app so that the user can still retrieve them back when needed.
 For example, when an employee is rehired by the manager, the manager(user) can move this specific employee's contact information back to the currently active contact information list from the archived record.

-The archiving-employee feature consists of four commands with slightly different formats, which complement one another, to provide a set of useful commands for enhanced user experiences.
+The archiving employee feature consists of four commands with slightly different formats, which complement one another, to provide a set of useful commands for enhanced user experiences.
 The four commands are :

-* `c-archive INDEX` — Archives the person identified by the index number used in the displayed person list.
+* `c-archive INDEX` — Archives the employee identified by the index number used in _Employee Directory_ pane.
-* `c-unarchive INDEX` — Unarchives the person identified by the index number used in the displayed person list.
+* `c-unarchive INDEX` —  Unarchives the employee identified by the index number used in _Employee Directory_ pane.
-* `c-archive-all` — Archives all persons in the displayed person list.
+* `c-archive-all` — Archives all employees in _Employee Directory_ pane.
-* `c-archive-list` — Shows a list of all archived persons' contact details.
+* `c-archive-list` — Shows a list of all archived employees.

 #### Implementation

-The archiving of persons is facilitated by the `ArchiveStatus` attribute of a person.
-The following methods in the `Person` class and the `Model` interface facilitate this feature:
+In tCheck, each employee is modeled as `person` object.
+The archiving employee feature is facilitated by the `ArchiveStatus` attribute of a `person`.
+The following methods in the `Person` class and the `Model`interface facilitate this feature:

 * `Person#archive()` — A method that sets the person's `ArchiveStatus` to `true`.
 It's equivalent to archive the person.
 * `Person#unarchive()` — A method that sets the person's `ArchiveStatus` to `false`.
 It's equivalent to unarchive the